Quantum gradient descent for linear systems and least squares: Introduction

 \section{Introduction}

-Quantum Machine Learning is an area that has seen a flurry of new developments in recent years.
-It was initiated by the breakthrough algorithm of Harrow, Hassidim, Lloyd \cite{HHL09}, that takes as input a system of linear equations which is sparse and well-conditioned, and in time polylogarithmic in the system's dimension outputs the solution vector as a quantum state.
+Quantum Machine Learning has seen a flurry of recent exciting developments, mainly due to the breakthrough algorithm of Harrow, Hassidim, and Lloyd \cite{HHL09}, that takes as input a sparse and well-conditioned system of linear equations, and in time polylogarithmic in the system's dimension outputs the solution vector as a quantum state.
 In other words, given a matrix $A$ and a vector $b$, it outputs the quantum state $\ket{A^{-1} b}$ corresponding to the solution.

-Note that this algorithm does not explicitly output the classical solution, nevertheless, the quantum state enables one to sample from the solution vector or perform some interesting computation on it.
-This is a powerful algorithm and has been very influential in recent times, where several works obtained quantum algorithms for machine learning problems based on similar assumptions \cite{LMR14, LMR14a, LMR13a}.
-The review \cite{A15} further discusses these developments and the underlying assumptions.
-More recently, we also provided a new application to competitive recommendation systems \cite{KP16}, where the quantum algorithm can provide a good recommendation to a user in time polylogarithmic in the dimension of the system and polynomial in the rank which is much smaller than the dimension, unlike classical recommendation systems that require time linear in the dimension.
-In all these examples, the power of quantum information comes from quantum routines that can implement efficiently some linear algebra operations, such as matrix multiplication, inversion or projection.
+The HHL algorithm has been very influential, and several works have obtained quantum algorithms for machine learning problems under similar assumptions \cite{LMR14, LMR14a, LMR13a}.
+However, the applications of the HHL algorithm to machine learning had several caveats as pointed out in \cite{A15}.
+Namely, the algorithm produces a quantum state $\ket{A^{-1} b}$ instead of a classical solution and achieves an exponential speedup only when the matrix is well conditioned and has sparsity poly-logarithmic in the dimension.
+In machine learning settings, the input matrices are not expected to be sparse or well structured, thus restricting the applications of the HHL algorithm.

+We introduced the QRAM data structure model \cite{KP16} in order to overcome some of these caveats.
+We presented a quantum algorithm for competitive recommendation systems in \cite{KP16} that provides a good recommendation to most users in expected time $O(\frac{\sqrt{k}}{\epsilon} \text{polylog}(mn))$, which is poly-logarithmic in matrix dimensions and has a square root dependence on the rank $k$ which is much smaller than the matrix dimensions.
+The best known classical recommendation systems at the time required time polynomial in the matrix dimensions for the same task.

+Very recently, a classical recommendation system with running time $O(\text{poly}(k, \frac{1}{\epsilon} ) \text{polylog}(mn))$ was given \cite{T18} using classical instantiations of the QRAM data structures.
+We note that the classical recommendation algorithm \cite{T18} incurs a large polynomial overhead over the quantum algorithm and has a running time $O(\frac{k^{12}}{\epsilon^{12}} \text{polylog}(mn))$, which for inputs of interest make the new classical algorithm slower even than older classical algorithms.
+It remains an open question to obtain classical algorithms with a smaller polynomial overhead in $k$ and $1/\epsilon$.

+In this work, we generalize the quantum singular value estimation algorithm using QRAM data structures \cite{KP16} and obtain speedups for classes of dense matrices beyond the sparse and the low-rank cases.
+Further, we develop a framework for quantum gradient descent with affine updates with cost polynomial in the number of steps and present applications to weighted least squares problems.